5 ways to spring-clean your finances

 Here are five strategies to help you:

 Do you find it challenging to keep track of your various financial accounts?
-Many people have checking or savings accounts at one bank, a brokerage account with another, an individual retirement account with yet another, and 401(k) accounts with the retirement provider of several old employers.
-Having a number of accounts at different institutions can make your financial house feel disorganized
+Many people have checking or savings accounts at one bank, a brokerage account with another, an individual retirement account with yet another, and 401(k) accounts held at different retirement providers from previous employers.
+Having a number of accounts at different institutions can make your financial house feel disorganized.

 To gain a clearer understanding of your financials and overall wealth:

-- Consider consolidating your bank accounts – E*TRADE from Morgan Stanley offers options.
+• Consider consolidating your bank accounts – E*TRADE from Morgan Stanley has options that can help.

-Or, if you prefer to maintain accounts with different financial institutions, take advantage of any digital tools that they may provide to let you see all of your accounts in one place.
+If you prefer to maintain accounts with different financial institutions, take advantage of any digital tools they provide that allow you to see all your accounts in one place.
 Getting that full picture can bring a fresh perspective about what you need to prioritize, as you manage day-to-day cash needs and pursue your longer-term goals.

 Do you ever feel like your debt is in disarray?
-Or that so much debt is preventing you from tackling goals like saving for a house or investing for retirement?
-If you have multiple loans and credit cards, with different interest rates and payment dates, it might be time to consider debt consolidation.
+If you have multiple loans and credit cards with different interest rates and payment dates, it might be time to consider debt consolidation.
 Paying off your various debts via a single loan with a competitive interest rate not only helps you save money, it also leaves you with one simple payment date each month.
 Or you may choose to pay off debt like your student loans in multiple strategic ways.
-Having a plan may help reduce financial stress.
+Too much debt may prevent you from tackling goals like saving for a house or investing for retirement.
+Having a plan can help reduce financial stress.

 If you’re still getting paper statements from financial institutions, why not change your preferences to “paperless” notifications?
 This includes credit cards, loans, brokerage accounts—even bills.
 Going paperless reduces the amount of physical clutter in your home, and it’s also more ecofriendly.
 When you receive statements digitally, you can more easily track your finances because your statements are all in one place.